VladDrgm/DropBoxExercise/README.md

   }
 }
 ```

-***In the case in which you don't have the appSettings.json file, the app will use the default values of Ip: 127.0.0.1 and port 8080***

 5. Run the server project with 1 argument - the target directory where the files will be stored.
 For example:
 ```bash